 #ExistRefRange>Effective January 17, 2012

 #ExistInterpData>A positive result does not necessarily rule out infection with a different Flavivirus spp.
+Patients in the early stage of JEV infection may not have a detectable level of IgG antibody; IgG response may take several days or weeks to develop.
+In the absence of detectable IgG, testing for IgM-class antibody is strongly recommended.
 The best evidence of current infection is a significant change on two appropriately timed specimens with both tests performed in the same laboratory at the same time.

 See Compliance Statement D: www.aruplab.com/CS